jacksonfan/rshell/README.md

 * Only few combinations of i/o work
 * Piping cannot be considered working.
 At best, can use one pipe to output
 * < and > possibly have strange interactions

+signals
+---

+* Make does not currently work
+* Ctrl+C does not print a newline immediately after
+* Have not implemented Ctrl+Z, fg, or bg

 ls
 ---